Free Things to Do in Apia

 Must-see spots that don't cost a penny.

-Mulinu'u Peninsula Sacred Grounds Free
+Mulinu'u Peninsula Free

 Immaculate Conception Cathedral Free

-Old Apia Courthouse Museum Free
+Old Apia Fish Market & Wharf Free

 Free Cultural Experiences